dpr989/4610_HW1b/README.md

 # 4610_HW1b<br>
 Assignments are due at the beginning of the due date.
 You are expected to run your code in class on the due date.
-You should submit a<br> printed hard copy of the report along with a CD that includes all the source code and executable.
+You should submit a printed hard copy of the report along with a CD that includes all the source code and executable.
 In the report, you should explain your<br> methods, some illustration figures of the results, as well as any remaining issues and potential solutions.<br>
 <br>
 Assignment  1b.
 Due date: Tuesday 11am February 02, 2016<br>